owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 key signature, or to the end of the score.
 A sharp raises the note by a semitone, a flat lowers the note by a semitone.
 In our example we have no sharp or flat symbols in the key signature, thus all notes are in the diatonic C scale.
-Score 1.2 shows a key signature for music in the key of D major, raising all F notes to F#, and all C notes to C#.
+[Score 2](#score-2) shows a key signature for music in the key of D major, raising all F notes to F#, and all C notes to C#.

-{% lilypond Score 1.2: Music in the key of D major. %}
+{% lilypond Music in the key of D major. %}
 \relative {
   \key d \major
   d'8 e fis g b a cis b